 Essentially, the customer assigns a voice and tone to that particular brand, which is why it’s incredibly important to consider the impact of tone of voice in customer service.

 When you’re communicating with anyone through the capacity of a brand, a word bank is a quintessential element that is incredibly helpful.
-Word banks are simply a list, or bank, of words and phrases that brands want to keep using in their brand communications.
-Having this simple list helps brands stay true to their brand voice and personality, minimising the chance of saying the wrong thing to your consumer.
+Word banks are simply a list, or banks, of words and phrases that brands want to keep using in their brand communications.
+Having this simple list helps brands stay true to their brand voice and personality, minimising the chance of saying the wrong thing to their consumer.

 Consider the difference between the following two sentences:

-- “Actually, you can do this under “Settings!””
+- “Actually, you can do this under “Settings!”

-- “Sure thing, you can do this under “Settings!””
+- “Sure thing, you can do this under “Settings!”

 Do you feel the difference?